 Several days after the contract was signed, James received a call from a prominent corporation requesting his services as their legal counsel, a position that he holds to this day.
 During the course of a very intense first year in this position, James earned enough to, not only pay off all of their outstanding financial obligations, but also to completely pay the home’s mortgage in full.

-As those who have read some of my earlier posts will know, I stepped out in faith where my husband was concerned.
+I also stepped out in faith where my husband was concerned.
 I sensed strongly in my heart that this was the man who God wanted me to marry, but initially, I was not sure how this could work.
 Among the doubts that I wrestled with were: I wasn’t “in love” with him (a requirement, I thought); he was slightly younger than I was (an insignificant ten and a half months); he lived in Boston and I lived in Chicago (not exactly conducive to the engagement that he was suggesting); he was still working his way through college (while I had already graduated); and I did not have any support from friends or family (they were not terribly enthused about my choice).
 Logically, I could not see how this made much sense.
 I wrestled with doubts about having heard God correctly.
 I was terrified of making a decision of this magnitude without the support of anyone else.
 What if everyone else was right and I was wrong?
 And yet, I knew deep in my heart that if I didn’t marry him, I would be making the biggest mistake of my life.

 So what would have happened, for both our friends and for me, had we not done what God had told us to do?
 What blessings would we have missed had we been too afraid to act?
 How would our lives have been different?
 What would we have lost had we not been willing to step out in faith and hold on to the hope that He was watching over the results of our decisions?